SaagarRaj/Project-Hero-Format/README.md

 ## Mapping logic (strict)
 - Columns required in `mapping.xlsx`:
   - `output_col`: target column name in the final output
-  - `report_name`: exact file name you expect the value to come from
+  - `report_name`: exact file name you expect the value to come from (normalized: lowercase, no extension)
   - `column_name`: primary column name to match in that report
   - `possible_variations`: comma/semicolon-separated synonyms for fuzzy matching
 - Report matching: we normalize the uploaded filename (lowercase, trimmed, drop extension) and match against `report_name` normalized the same way.